shfarhaan/Streamlit-Applications/README.md

-This is a README file for the Streamlit-Applications repository:

 # Streamlit-Applications
 This repository contains various applications built using Streamlit, a Python framework for creating interactive web apps.
 Streamlit allows you to turn your data analysis and machine learning models into beautiful and easy-to-use web apps with just a few lines of code.